Expert publishing blog opinions are solely those of the blogger and not necessarily endorsed by DBW.

 Admittedly, most reading apps will do the job.
-They’ll let me read the book on my tablet.
+They’ll let me read the book on my tablet or e-reader.
 But I like a little more than just your basic level of functionality.
 Trying to narrow down what is important is hard; a lot of it is just the feel of the app.
 But the main things that I care about as a heavy reader are a good user interface (the page on the screen looks nice, also referred to as UI), how progress is marked (a slider, percent, page number), and how bookmarks and notes work.
 That might not be where everyone’s priorities are, but that’s most of what I want to know.
 Of course, other features enter into the recipe of what makes a great e-reading app, especially the special features of some apps, but they’re icing on the cake.

 With that in mind, I pulled out my trusty iPad mini (all of these apps will also work on a full-sized iPad, but I happen to have a mini) to try out 15 e-reading apps.
-I compiled this list from other sites that have listed good reader apps, a glance at the most popular e-reading apps in the app store, and word of mouth — what people seemed to talk about using.
-They range from the very popular — Kindle or iBooks — to the much less known — Sharereader or txtr.
+I compiled this list from other sites that have listed good reader apps, a glance at the most popular e-reading apps in the app store, and word of mouth—what people seemed to talk about using.
+They range from the very popular—Kindle or iBooks—to the much less known — Sharereader or txtr.

-To evaluate them, I read about fifty pages on each and then explored the app a little, trying out the features.
+To evaluate them, I read about 50 pages on each and then explored the app a little, trying out the features.
 I then rated them from one to five, with one being not usable and five being excellent.

 A note: these are all iPad apps.
 Most of them also have analogues for other operating systems, but others don’t, and there are some apps that work on other tablets but not on the iPad.
 The apps are listed alphabetically and not in order of rank.

-It may not come as a surprise, but my favorite e-reading app for the iPad was iBooks, which trumped some of the other best ones — Kindle, Kobo, Nook and Sharereader — by having all the features I crave as well as an in-app store so I can easily keep on reading.
+It may not come as a surprise, but my favorite e-reading app for the iPad was iBooks, which trumped some of the other best ones—Kindle, Kobo, Nook and Sharereader—by having all the features I crave as well as an in-app store so I can easily keep on reading.
 For detailed commentary on each app, keep on reading!

 Blio’s probably looks the most book-like on the page: title at the top and page number somewhere on the page, depending on the publisher’s format.
 It’s pretty standard other than that: resizable text with an option of fonts, three themes (night, day, and sepia), highlights in multiple colors, in-text notes, in-text search, bookmarks.
 Notes only appear as highlights in the text, which I don’t like as it doesn’t allow you to differentiate between notes and highlights.
 The bookmarks don’t show up on the page, which is another little thing I dislike.
 You can set it so tapping one side or the other doesn’t turn the page, which is a useful feature for lefties (though being right-handed myself, I wouldn’t know).
 Another cool feature is that you can buy voices that will read to you.
 If you don’t want to buy audiobooks, that could be a good option.